Ryan1729/bartog/design/presenting_the_player_with_choices.md

 Another way would be to restructure the way the choices are stored such that the nested if version of the API actually works!
 I think that implies that the leaf nodes of the `if tree` would all need to reset the stored choice back to `None` which doesn't sound great.

 Of all of these I think the deciding factor will be, "Which is easiest to generate at run-time?"

+___

+While beginning to implement a fixed number of choice types version of choices, for the plain crazy eights version, I've noticed that there the issue of where to store the UI state of the choice.
+For example, in the case of a yes/no choice which is implemented by presenting two buttons to the user, where should which button is currently highlighted be stored?
+If we were using the mouse, we could simply "re-discover" which button is highlighted every frame.
+Also, if we were uniquely identifying each button then we could store the id.
+But, at least so far we have not been uniquely identifying each button, since we figure that we will only be presenting one window to the player at a time, and we have not implemented card selection as a special case of button pressing.
+However, we might want to break one or both of those two assumptions at some point.
+Of the two of them, it seems more likely, if we develop a good button system, that we might want to re-implement card selecting as buttons, (implying we'd want some way of uniquely identifying buttons,) instead of displaying multiple windows.

+So it seems that there are essentially two paths:
+    * Store the state for a given choice only when there is a choice.
+So we might as well put it on the choice.
+Then each type of choice can have input update logic defined for it.
+    * Uniquely, (at least for each frame,) identify each UI element.
+Have a global UI context which will keep track of which UI element is selected.
+Then each choice type will need to handle states that are outside their expected range.
+That's not too hard though, just map to some valid id.
+The input logic would need to know  where the UI elements are positioned relative to each other, (at least in some relative sense,) so when the player presses in a direction, the correct element is selected.